patashev/laravel-livestream-nginx/README.md

 - Thank you [Taylor Ottwell](https://github.com/taylorotwell) for [Laravel](http://laravel.com/).
 - Thank you [Jeffrey Way](https://github.com/JeffreyWay) for the awesome resources at [Laracasts](https://laracasts.com/).
 - Thank you [Spatie](https://github.com/spatie) for all your packages.

-## Note
-Please keep in mind this is for my personal workflow and might not fit your need.
-This is my starter project for most crud admin portals.
-I try to keep it clean, flexibly and friendly to use.
-This is not a complete project or best practises, just trying to help the community :).
-Please let me know about any issues or if you have any suggestions.

 ## Change log
 Please see the [CHANGELOG](http://bpocallaghan.co.za/changelog) for more information about changes.